 Recent papers and other things

 Refuges, demographic and genetic stability in possums.
 In a paper recently published in Molecular Ecology, we show how fine-scale topographic refuges can buffer the survival of individual possums against the effects of drought and fire, leading to increased demographic and genetic stability.
+Or, as the ever-wise Mason Crane put it, gullies are important, even when they burn.
 Such areas can be particularly important for the persistence of animal populations and will be increasingly important under changing climate and fire regimes.

 Social interactions and E. coli transfer in possums.
 It's good to be social, unless you end up catching a horrible disease from someone else.
 Michaela Blyton's Ecology Letters paper shows how social interactions between mountain brushtail possums explain E. coli strain sharing better than spatial proximity (i.e. it's how often you interact, not how close you live), but that nocturnal foraging interactions were more strongly associated with strain sharing than regular den-sharing associations.
 Michaela used proximity-logger radio-collars to collect interaction data from this difficult-to-observe species.
 If you want more info, check out the story through the ANU website here, or even read the paper!